Klipper3d/klipper/README.txt

 - Driver issues: install STM32CubeProgrammer or use Zadig WinUSB for DFU.
 - Wrong offset: confirm `.config` bootloader and start address alignment.
 - Serial mismatch: always use `/dev/serial/by-id/...` not `/dev/tty*`.
+ - Verification: `out/klipper.bin.sha256` contains the SHA256 of the built firmware (generated via `certutil`).
+Use it to validate the binary before flashing and for post-flash integrity checks.

 Version Control
 - Do not overwrite critical files; track changes in `CHANGELOG.txt`.